 We want to maintain and strengthen, beneficial aspects of the current EQA system.
 This includes the employer voice, which is central to ensuring that apprenticeships and EPA are relevant and credible with employers.
 We will create a directory of employer organisations.
 From this, Ofqual and the OfS can draw expertise in undertaking EQA to support this.
 We will create a new directory of professional and employer-led bodies from which Ofqual and the OfS will draw current sector expertise when undertaking EQA.

-In year one, which started in August 2020, we began to transfer standards where we are the current EQA provider.
+In phase one, which started in August 2020, we began to transfer standards where we are the current EQA provider.

 As part of our commitment to take a flexible and pragmatic approach to planning, we are extending the timeline for year one due to the unprecedented challenges posed by Covid-19.